The most obvious way of losing coins in a bet is betting on the wrong thing.

 gun bet cancel does).

 The oracle may attest to the wrong outcome either maliciously or by accident.
 They may also do it publicly or covertly.
 There is nothing you can do about this other than call them out.
-Theoretically, you can also produce proof if the oracle misbehaved but I've left this until the Taproot version of the protocol which allows for doing this easily.
+Theoretically, you can also produce proof if the oracle misbehaved but this hasn't been implemented yet.

 The oracle may also just disappear.
 If the oracle fails to attest the coins are stuck in the current protocol.
 This should improve in the future once we migrate to a Taproot based protocol.